1. Exam Recommendations:

 4. In-House Examinations:

 This is an examination opportunity for all students in Intermediate Foundation levels and up in both the R.A.D.
 Ballet and I.S.T.D.
 Modern programs.
 An "In-House Examination" hosted by NSAD, this experience is provided to students that are not yet eligible for an examination through the R.A.D. or I.S.T.D.
 Institutions.
 This is way to hold all students accountable for learning the syllabus and providing everyone with an equal opportunity to perform their technically abilities and accomplishments in front of a qualified instructor.
 We provide a feedback form and a certificate of completion.
 The "In-House Examination" is mandatory for all students not participating in an examination through either the R.A.D. or I.S.T.D.
 Institutions.
 There is a one time fee of $25.00 plus GST per student per level they participate in for an "In-House Examination".
 These type of examinations will be hosted on a weekend in the Spring; families will be provided significant notice of the examination date.

-Participation in our Performing Class Program is determined through an audition process that takes place in June (early acceptance) and again in September (auditions for any remaining spaces).
-If a student cannot attend either audition, it may be possible for them to arrange a private audition with either the Artistic Director or Programs Manager.
+Participation in our Performing Class/Apprentice Program is determined through an audition process that takes place in June (early acceptance) and again in September (auditions for any remaining spaces).
+If a student cannot attend either audition, it may be possible for them to arrange a private audition with either the Artistic Director or Programs Director.
 Class levels are determined by age group; however exceptions may be made on an individual basis if a student is better suited to another class at the discretion of NSAD faculty.

 2. Payment Policies:

 In addition to the general studio payment policies, the following additional payment policies apply to the Performance Class Program/Apprentice Programs.